HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 #### Description

-The GBG quantization algorithm is a significant improvement the BitGroom filter documented in:
+The GBG quantization algorithm is a significant improvement to the BitGroom filter documented in:

 Zender, C. S. (2016), Bit Grooming: Statistically accurate precision-preserving quantization with compression, evaluated in the netCDF Operators (NCO, v4.4.8+), Geosci.
 Model Dev., 9, 3199-3211, doi:10.5194/gmd-9-3199-2016.